RoyZhang7/kv-loadbalancer-nfv/README.md

 ## Usage

-**Not available for public user yet.**
+**May not available for public usage in a long time.**

-I will provide intruction on other system/platform on the planned releasing.
+I will provide intruction if this research get published someday.

-This project requires installation of OpenNetVM(including DPDK).
-The easiest way to use it is creating a cluster with CloudLab profile.(strict to authroized academic user in US only).

 ## Project structure